StarRocks/starrocks/docs/reference/System_variable.md

   The maximum number of rows allowed for the Hash table based on which Bloom filter Local RF is generated.
 Local RF will not be generated if this value is exceeded.
 This variable prevents the generation of an excessively long Local RF.

   The value is an integer.
 Default value: 1024000.

+* spill_mode

+  The execution mode of intermediate result spilling.
+Valid values:

+    * `auto`: Spilling is automatically triggered when the memory usage threshold is reached.
+    * `force`: StarRocks forcibly executes spilling for all relevant operators, regardless of memory usage.

+  This variable takes effect only when the variable `enable_spill` is set to `true`.

 * sql_dialect  (v3.0 and later)